lkodinsson/TchernobogLootFilter/README.md

 # TchernobogLootFilter
-Loki's Loot Filter for Tchernobog
-The ultimate Tchernobog loot filter

-Functionally it is more of a extension to the functionality of filters.
-Rather than modifying lootFilter.lua and creating your own logic, you instead create a filter profile.
+Primarily this acts to extend the functionality of filters and make creating them simpler.
+Rather than having you modify lootFilter.lua and creating your own logic, you instead create a filter profile.
 The game loads my filter, loads your profile, and from there it does all the filter work you want.

 # Installation
 [Download the latest version](https://github.com/lkodinsson/TchernobogLootFilter/archive/main.zip), then extract it into your lootFilter folder where you have installed Tchernobog.
 That's it, you're done.